Gonzalez & Waddington – Attorneys at Law

 If an appeals court overturns the conviction, prosecutors could try the defendant again.
 The danger begins – and continues – in cases where a jury is sworn in.
 Some criminal trials end differently than others, with acquittals or convictions.

-for example, if after a preliminary hearing a judge dismisses the charges for a lack of evidence it does not prevent the government from bringing new charges for the same offense, and there is no risk to that time.
+For example, if, after a preliminary hearing, a judge dismisses the charges for a lack of evidence, it does not prevent the government from bringing new charges for the same offense, and there is no risk to that time.
 If the state dismisses a case before the trial begins, there is no order to start over.
-Once the state and the defense have selected their jurors, the clerk, and the judge takes the oaths in court, the defendant cannot be retried.
+Once the state and the defense have selected their jurors, the clerk and the judge take the oaths in court, and the defendant cannot be retried.

 Separate sentences for multiple prosecutions are permissible

-Separate sentences for multiple prosecutions are permissible as long as they are not based on the same offense.
-If several offenses are considered to be separate, a defendant may be punished with several penalties for such a separate offense.
-However, if a jury is instructed by a judge that the elements of a particular crime are less than those of the offenses included, and the jury pronounces a guilty verdict for the lesser offenses, but is silent on the crime itself, the double jeopardy clause precludes the repetition of that crime.
+Separate sentences for multiple prosecutions are permissible if not based on the same offense.
+If several offenses are considered separate, a defendant may be punished with several penalties for such a separate offense.
+However, suppose a jury is instructed by a judge that the elements of a particular crime are less than those of the offenses included, and the jury pronounces a guilty verdict for the lesser offenses but is silent on the crime itself.
+In that case, the double jeopardy clause precludes the repetition of that crime.

 Prosecution for the same crime extends to crimes, misdemeanors, and juvenile justice